 - Grades earned through dual enrollment will become part of the students' permanent high school and college transcripts

-Students in the 10th, 11th, or 12th grade that are enrolled in Miami Dade County public, private, home or Charter Schools are eligible to participate in the MDC Dual Enrollment programs.
+Students in the 6-12 grades that are enrolled in Miami Dade County public, private, home or Charter Schools are eligible to participate in the MDC Dual Enrollment programs.

 Students must have:

 - A minimum 3.0 high school unweighted grade point average (GPA)